10 Sure Signs of a Strong Marriage

-I sat with Becky as she shared with me the feelings of utter shock, horror, devastation, and heaviness she felt that Thursday morning.
-She was shaking and tears steadily streamed down her face.
-Her husband had just announced that he wanted a divorced after twenty years of marriage.
+I sat with Becky as she shared with me the feelings of utter shock, horror, devastation, and heaviness, she felt that Thursday morning.
+She was shaking, and tears steadily streamed down her face.
+Her husband had just announced that he wanted a divorce after twenty years of marriage.
 They had raised three children together.
 They had built a house – a home – together for over two decades.
 Becky hadn’t worked outside the home since they married.
 What would she do now for income?
 For companionship?
 It was a shock, to say the least.

 - Willingness.
 A healthy marriage means two people who are willing to grow, willing to learn, willing to try, and willing to risk.
 You cannot move the ball down the field if one person is unwilling to communicate, change, and persevere through the hard times.
 Healthy marriages are full of folks who are willing to do the hard work necessary to have one of the most fulfilling relationships on the planet.
 Healthy marriages don’t fall into our laps from outer space.
 They are birthed through willing hearts.